 For the validation comparison, 43 trip origins, from traffic analysis zone (TAZ) centroids, were selected by staff, balancing the desires for region-wide coverage and trips volume representation.
 A set of up to 6 TAZ centroid destinations were selected for each trip origin point.
-The lines on a map of the WFRC/MAG region in Figure X [map] show the origin and destination pairs used for the analysis.

-For each origin-destination pair, average trip speed was collected on the half-hour for each of the three peak hours of both the morning and evening periods.
+For each origin-destination pair, average trip speed was collected on the half-hour for each of the three peak hours of both the AM and PM periods.
 A weighted average of the hourly observed travel speeds for each peak period was calculated using observed travel volume as the weight factor.